Blockchains/badger-docs/Deploy.md

 #### Deploy Liquidity
 Send the LP tokens back to the individual contributors pro-rata via proposals, rather than stake it in Geyser directly.
 Contributors can then stake their LP tokens to farm gBase individually.

+Ensure the Pool has no liquidity before the initial deposit.
+This is impossible if you sent all the $BASE tokens directly to the **DAO Finance**

 ## Final Checks
 Ensure the ProxyAdmin for the upgradable contracts (BaseToken, SupplyPolicy) belongs to the DAO Agent!